bigin/Scriptor/docs/hetzner-demo-deploy.md

 stack joins it as `external: true`.

 Why two separate stacks (proxy vs. scriptor):
-- proxy is shared infra — could later host other apps under different `VIRTUAL_HOST`s without touching the scriptor stack
+- proxy is shared infra; could later host other apps under different `VIRTUAL_HOST`s without touching the scriptor stack
-- updates are independent — `git pull && docker compose up -d` for Scriptor doesn't bounce the proxy or its certs
+- updates are independent; `git pull && docker compose up -d` for Scriptor doesn't bounce the proxy or its certs
 - the bundled `docker-compose.yml` stays unchanged and continues to work for local dev; the prod-only bits live in the override